 We had an Australian client who upgarded from M365 business standard to M365 E5 license, and we have also activated multi-factor authentication for all the users in the tenants.
-All are working as expected without issues, until we need to setup Windows device for new employee.
-We cannot setup Outlook 365 for their MFA enabled user account, a “Something went wrong and Outlook couldn’t set up your account” error comes up without even asking for password.
+All are working as expected without issues, until we need to setup Windows device for new employee, where “Something went wrong and Outlook couldn’t set up your account” error comes up without even asking for password for an MFA enabled employee.
 We scratched our head for so long and then decided to turn off MFA for that user, and of course, it solves the issue and the user can login as normal.

 While MFA can be re-activated for the user afterward, it is a workaround, not a solution.
 Searching on the web and the official thread from Microsoft support forum return no good solution for the issue.
 Most suggest we need to turn on modern authentication – which is the case if using version of Outlook 2016 below – but we don’t think it would be an issue for Outlook 365.
 Some suggest the autodiscover of the domain was not set properly, but if that’s true, it won’t work even if MFA was turned off.